THE ORIGINAL FELKE BAREFOOT PATH AND EXPERIENCES AROUND BAD SOBERNHEIM

 - A visit to the nearby Disibodenberg (3 km) – the place of power and work of the healer Hildegard von Bingen.

-Places of interest On the Rhine and Nahe - Our tips for exciting excursions
+Places of interest on the Rhine and Nahe - our tips for exciting excursions

 Welcome to one of the world’s best Riesling regions

-“Nahe wines are the wines I turn to when I want the very best Germany has to offer!” - Steve Pitcher, San Francisco, taken from www.doennhoff.com
+“Nahe wines are the wines I turn to when I want the very best Germany has to offer!” - Steve Pitcher, San Francisco, taken from www.doennhoff.com.

-“It can be more than a little strange.
-The Nahe vintners must have made some kind of pact.
+“There is something fishy about that.
+The Nahe winegrowers must have made some kind of pact.
 Most certainly.
-With the devil, Petrus or Bacchus, likely with all three at the same time.
-It can't be explained any other way that someone would make out so well, if not outstandingly, even with the 2011, which made for discordant wines in so many other regions.
+With the devil, Petrus or Bacchus, probably with all three at the same time.
+There is no other explanation for the fact that the 2011 wine, which produced inharmonious wines in so many other regions, was so good, if not to say outstanding.
 Indeed, it is a marvellous vintage on the Nahe.
 It is the year of the Nahe!” - The “Gault Millau” wine guide on Nahe wines